Become an EPA Fellow

 Through curriculum prep, teaching and hanging out with youth, you will become a mentor, teacher, and role model to your students.
 Deeper relationship with God, diverse community and direct non-profit urban youth work will all be critical components of your time as a Fellow.
 Ready to join God’s work in our community?
 Apply to the EPA Fellows program.

-1 April 2016– Application Deadline: All application materials must be postmarked by this date in order to be considered
+April 1st, 2017 -- APPLICATION DEADLINE: All application materials must be postmarked by this date in order to be considered.

-9 June 2017 – EPA Fellowship Completed; Opportunity to renew for second year of service
+June 8, 2018 -- East Palo Alto Fellowship completed; opportunity to renew for second year of service

 As an East Palo Alto Fellow you will:

 - Receive practical experience in youth ministry

 - Receive intensive training in urban ministry and issues of race and culture